valuphic/Logrido/README.md

 ## Using Logrido
 Detailed instructions on how to utilize Logrido's features can be found in our [Usage Guide](#link-to-usage-guide).
 Explore how to create, manage, and optimize your design layouts using Logrido.

-## Troubleshooting and FAQ
-Encountering issues or have questions?
-Our [Troubleshooting and FAQ](#link-to-faq) section provides answers and solutions to common queries and concerns.

-## Support
-For additional support, feel free to reach out via our [Support Channel](#link-to-support-channel).

-## Contributing
+## Feedback, Support, and Contributing
-While the source code of Logrido is not available on GitHub, your feedback and suggestions are invaluable to us.
-Please share your thoughts, feature requests, and bug reports in the [Issues](#link-to-github-issues) section.
+Your feedback and suggestions are invaluable to us.
+For additional support, feature requests, and bug reports, please join the discussion in our [Discord server](https://discord.gg/DjJ4dF4V).

 ---

-**Logrido**: Empowering designers to create with confidence and precision.